krishnamohanathota/CLOUD/azure/ReadMe.md

 If your organization has many Azure subscriptions, you may need a way to efficiently manage access, policies, and compliance for those subscriptions.
 Management groups provide a governance scope above subscriptions.
 You organize subscriptions into management groups; the governance conditions you apply cascade by inheritance to all associated subscriptions.

+- You use Management groups to model your organization
+- Management group can contain other management groups or subscriptions, but it cannot contain an Azure Resource.
+- Management groups and subscriptions can only support one parent
+- All subscriptions and management groups within a hierarchy share a common directory.
+- Management groups reside within a tenant and cannot contain subscriptions of different tenants.
+- A single directory can have up to 10,000 management groups

+### Root management group

+- All management groups in the Azure AD are under the root management group.
+- Root management group cannot be moved or deleted.
+- You can only have one root management group.

 </details>

 <details>